-The programmes provide the opportunity for individuals to forge a career in health and social care by seeking a greater knowledge and understanding industry, and to support the individual’s development into senior positions.
-Learners are required to complete all units at Level 4 to achieve the 120 credits required to gain the Level 4 Certificate in Health and Social Care.
+Level 4 Diploma in Health and Social Care provides the opportunity for individuals to forge a career in health and social care by seeking greater knowledge and understanding of the industry and to support the individual’s development into senior positions.
+Learners must complete all units at Level 4 to achieve the 120 credits required to gain the Level 4 Certificate in Health and Social Care.

 The qualification will: